zjrohrbach/markdown-wkshts/Physics-Agenda.md

 Agenda
 ---------

-1. SSR
-2. Look up how you did on your [Pendulum Lab][pend]
-3. Get the Spring Lab Report set up
+1. Finish the Spring Lab
-	- Download and save [this template][temp] to OneDrive
-	- Here is a table of [Spring Constants][k]
-	- Use [this link][share] to share your data.
+	- [Link to template][temp] if you were absent last time.
+	-  [Sample Data][share] if you were absent last time
 	- When you are finished, you can turn in your lab [here][turnin]
+2. Notes on the Simple Harmonic Motion of Springs <sub>[video]</sub>
+3.

 Announcements
 -------------
 - Finish and turn in your [Spring Lab][turnin]
-- Quiz on Simple Harmonic Motion on Thu-Fri
+- Quiz on Simple Harmonic Motion next time
 - Project presentations start next Monday!
-- Keep bringing your computer and charger with you to class.
 - Test Corrections for the first two tests must be turned in by midterm (Fri, 3/11)
 	- [Unit 07 Energy](https://avon.schoology.com/assignment/5656214362/)
 	- [Unit 06 Momentum](https://avon.schoology.com/assignment/5574857809/)